Macishh/agile-software-project/Individual_reflections/Week7/IR_Theodor_W7.md

 # Individual reflection: Theodor Khademi, week 7

-As this is my last individual reflection for the project, my focus for this reflection will mainly lie in reflecting on what I have learned the project and the course throughout the weeks, not what I have to learn further and how I get there.
+As this is my last individual reflection for the project, my focus for this reflection will mainly lie in reflecting on what I have learned on the project and the course throughout the weeks, not what I have to learn further and how I get there.
 My primary goal now is to keep the knowledge
 I already have and being able to apply that to future projects.

 ## What do I want to learn or understand better?